ghrgriner/flawful/README.md

 reference lists into the deck (for example, to assign each note a chapter for study), and creating tags useful for organizing studying.

-Functionality applicable to most languages:
+The following functionality is applicable to most languages:

 * Add audio files to a deck and print the keys for the tokens where no matching audio was found.
 User-defined functions can be used to